Faye Fantarrow

-Faye Fantarrow (28 April 2002 – 26 August 2023) was an English singer and songwriter.
+Faye Fantarrow (28 April 2002 – 26 August 2023) was an English singer and songwriter from Sunderland.

-The musician from Sunderland performed on BBC Music Introducing in 2022.
-She won the 2021 Lindisfarne's Alan Hull Award.
+Music

+Fantarrow won the 2021 Lindisfarne's Alan Hull Award, and was signed to Dave Stewart's Bay Street Records.
+She performed on BBC Music Introducing in 2022.
+In February 2023 she released an EP called AWOL in collaboration with Stewart, and in June of the same year a music video for the track The Weekend.

 Death

 Fantarrow was twice diagnosed with leukaemia as a child, and found out in August 2022 she had a rare and aggressive brain tumour.
 She died on 26 August 2023 at age of 21.
 Her funeral was on 21 September 2023 at Sunderland Minster, with hundreds of people attending.